Introduction to Representations of Real Semisimple Lie Groups

 \begin{cor} Let $(\pi,V)$ be an admissible representation of $G_{\BB R}$ and let $W$ be a submodule of the $(\g g,K)$-module $V_{fini}$.
 Then $\overline{W}$ -- the closure of $W$ in $V$ -- is $G_{\BB R}$-invariant (hence a subrepresentation). \end{cor}

 \begin{proof} Suppose $w \in W$, we need to show that $\pi(g)w$ lies in $\overline{W}$, for all $g \in G_{\BB R}$.
-Equivalently, we must show that the matrix coefficient $g \mapsto \langle l, \pi(g)v \rangle$ is identically zero for all $l$ in the annihilator of $W$ in $V^*$.
-By Theorem \ref{weakly-analytic-thm}, this function is real-analytic. $W$ being $\g g$-invariant implies that all derivatives at the identity element $e$ of this function vanish.
+Equivalently, we must show that the matrix coefficient $g \mapsto \langle l, \pi(g)w \rangle$ is identically zero for all $l$ in the annihilator of $W$ in $V^*$.
+By Theorem \ref{weakly-analytic-thm}, this function is real-analytic. $W$ being $\g g$-invariant implies that all derivatives of this function at the identity element $e$ vanish.
 Hence the function is zero. \end{proof}

 \begin{lem} Let $(\pi,V)$ be an admissible representation of $G_{\BB R}$, then we have a bijection

 \end{lem}

 \begin{proof} If $\tilde V \subset V$ is a closed $G_{\BB R}$-invariant subspace, then $\overline{\tilde V_{fini}} = \tilde V$, since $\tilde V_{fini}$ is dense in $\tilde V$.